dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/resample_curve.rst

    The Resample Curve node.

 The Resample Curve node creates a poly spline for each input spline.
-In the new poly splines the control points will have uniform spacing.
+In the new poly splines, the control points will have uniform spacing.

 .. tip::